 Those are not cosmetic features.
 They are the control layer around payables.
 If your current process depends on supplier onboarding, tax form collection, and global payment execution living in one system, replacing Tipalti with a lighter AP tool can leave obvious gaps.
 The same is true if you are relying on the platform for W-8/W-9 collection and year-end 1099 reporting rather than treating those as separate admin tasks.

 That gap is still very real in the market.
 In a 2025 survey of 1,000 accounts payable professionals, only 24% said their organizations had fully automated tax compliance, according to Accounting Today's report on 1099 automation.
-So if you need 1099 compliance automation for accounts payable or true supplier onboarding and tax form collection software, this is the part of the decision where under-buying creates downstream pain.
+If your team needs automated 1099 support, supplier onboarding, and tax-form collection in one workflow, this is where under-buying creates downstream pain.
 A lower-cost platform may look attractive during vendor demos, then push your team back into manual vendor setup, inbox-based tax document chasing, and spreadsheet-driven exception handling.

 On the other hand, many US-domestic teams do not need to evaluate every option as if global payments and tax onboarding are mission-critical.
 If you pay mostly US suppliers, collect straightforward W-9s, and run limited 1099 volume, you may not need the full international and compliance-heavy architecture that makes Tipalti appealing to more complex organizations.
 In that case, the right replacement may be a lighter AP platform, or even a narrower tool that fixes the data intake problem without pretending to replace the entire payable stack.